kdabug/react-rails-planets-lab/README.md

 - Make an API call to get things from the rails server and display it.
 - Make a second planet from the console.
 - Write a show controller action and associated react components.
-- Write a delete conroller action.
+- Write a delete controller action.
 - Implement delete functionality in React (a delete planet button that calls delete fetch request).
 - Write a create action and a create form in react.
 Wire it up.
 - write an update action and edit form in react.
 Wire it up.